TorsteinAE/Deep-Learning-for-Tabular-Data/README.md

 # IV.
 Experimental Design

-Overview of the models used (tree-based models and neural network-based models with embeddings) In addition, one can consider including other libraries for tree-based models LightGBM and XGBoost.
+We will use several different ML models for our testing

 ## Decision Tree

+A decision tree is a type of supervised machine learning algorithm used for classification and regression analysis.
+It is a tree-like model where each internal node represents a test on an attribute or feature, each branch represents the outcome of the test, and each leaf node represents a class label or a numerical value.

 Explanation of the hyperparameters and training techniques used

 ## Random Forest

+Random forest is a type of ensemble learning method that combines multiple decision trees to create a more accurate and stable model.
+In a random forest, multiple decision trees are trained on different subsets of the training data and using different subsets of features.
+The subsets of data and features are chosen randomly, which helps to reduce the correlation between the trees and prevent overfitting.

 Explanation of the hyperparameters and training techniques used

 ## Deep Learning

+The building blocks of deep learning models are artificial neural networks, which are inspired by the structure and function of the human brain.
+Neural networks consist of layers of interconnected nodes (also called neurons), where each node applies a nonlinear function to its inputs and produces an output that is passed on to the next layer.

-We will be using fast.ai tabular library to create a neural network for out datasets
+We will be using fast.ai tabular library to create a neural network for out datasets.

 Explanation of the hyperparameters and training techniques used

 ## Evaluation

-Description of the evaluation metrics used (predictive performance, training time, inference time, explainability)
+Evaluation metrics used in machine learning models typically include predictive performance, training time, inference time, and explainability:
+* Predictive performance is the most commonly used metric and refers to how well the model performs on the task it was designed for
+* Training time measures how long it takes to train the model
+* Inference time measures how long it takes to make predictions once the model is trained
+* Explainability refers to the degree to which the model can provide insight into its decision-making process

 # V. Results